Elitism/ESP32S3-WATCH/README.md

 2. Open the server on PC by double clicking it...
 3. Enter the ip:port on the watch...
 ... desktop on the watch!

+DO NOT USE THIS IN SCHOOLS TO SPY ON COMPUTERS, THIS IS AN EDUCATIONAL TOOL/